 The BioBrick standard isn’t new.
 Ginkgo founder and MIT Senior Research Scientist Tom Knight invented the standard back in 2003 to make synthetic biology easier.
 Since then, the standard has been adopted by researchers around the world.
 Even undergraduates with little prior lab experience use it when they participate in the annual iGEM competition.

 Over the past 6 years we’ve learned a lot about how to (and how not to) assemble BioBrick parts.
 Now, we’ve tried to put all that experience in one place with the BioBrick Assembly Kit and manual.
 It’s specially designed for those folks who might be new to synthetic biology and BioBrick part assembly.
 We’re especially excited to be releasing this product in partnership with NEB – a company with deep roots in the recombinant DNA technology that paved the way for synthetic biology.
-Please take a look and give it a try.
+Please search for the BioBrick offerings on NEB’s website and give them a try.
 We’re always looking to make biological engineering even easier, so please let us know how it works for you.

 BioBrick™ is a trademark of The BioBricks Foundation.